Gamazic/task-tracker/README.md

 * **Clean Architecture**.
 The architecture prioritizes encapsulating business logic and domain concerns.
 Specific implementations of database/web/events/logging/other are not emphasized.
 * **High Performance**.
 Designed with a focus on delivering efficient performance and low latency.
+* **Minimal dependencies**.
+Using Go's rich standard library and idiomatic problem-solving approaches to minimize external dependencies.
+The project maximizes Go's capabilities.
 * **Minimal amount of database requests**.
 Aiming for optimal performance by minimizing the number of database requests.
 Some Domain-Driven Design (DDD) or Clean Architecture (CA) applications suffer from IO performance issues due to excessive querying or complex domain object reconstruction.
 This project seeks to strike a balance that is easily comprehensible for humans while being less IO bound.
-* **Minimal dependencies**.
-Leveraging Go's rich standard library and idiomatic problem-solving approaches to minimize external dependencies.
-The project maximizes the utilization of Go's inherent capabilities.

 ## Documentation